-Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn
+Win A Two-Night Stay at Omni Grove Park Inn!

-This area a little south of downtown is undergoing a big transformation from a sleepy industrial and warehouse district to a vibrant home of restaurants, breweries, shops and apartments.
-South Slope's district is roughly bounded by Asheland, Biltmore, Southside and Hilliard Avenues.
-You'll find many of the newest spots along Coxe, Banks and Buxton Avenues (see map below).
+This area a little south of downtown is undergoing a big transformation from a sleepy industrial and warehouse district to a vibrant home of restaurants, breweries, shops, and apartments.
+South Slope's district is roughly bounded by Asheland, Biltmore, Southside, and Hilliard Avenues.
+You'll find many of the newest spots along Coxe, Banks, and Buxton Avenues (see map below).

-Many are calling this the "Brewery District" since there are 8 breweries located in the area.
+Many are calling this the "Brewery District" since there are eight breweries located in the area.
 Biltmore Estate is just a couple of miles away.
 Since the South Slope is in a major transformation, expect construction and don't expect pristine streetscapes complete with fully restored buildings (yet).

-Here are the top places to visit in the South Slope:
+Here are the top places to visit in the South Slope.

 Stop at Vortex Doughnuts for hand-made yeast and cake doughnuts throughout the morning with fresh, high-quality ingredients and topped with creative glazes, toppings, and fillings.
 They source many ingredients locally and responsibly (check their board for the current local, seasonal ingredients).
-They are open 7 AM until 5 PM daily.
+They are open from 7 AM until 5 PM daily.
 32 Banks Avenue.

 Next door to Vortex, Buxton Hall barbecue restaurant transformed a former skating rink, created by Chef Elliott Moss with plenty of accolades.
 Amazing pies too!